Pooja1319/Rakthelp/README.md

 - This project is based on health industry .
 - Basically Rakthelp is a Blood bank management system , A user can requests blood at any time from blood bank , and Admin can approve the request of the user at any time at any place .

+## Azure Services  we used to deploy
+- Azure App service
+- Azure Compute Engine
+- Resource Groups

 ## Functions